-Unit 2 runs alongside Unit 1 and provides opportunities for inter- and crossdisciplinary research and practice co-operation with other postgraduate courses.
+Unit 2 runs alongside Unit 1 and provides opportunities for inter- and crossdisciplinary research and practice co-operation with other postgraduate courses at Central Saint Martins.

 You will undertake this college-wide collaborative unit during the Spring term.
-This unit is designed to offer a robust framework for developing practice across the College in relation to our social purpose.
+This unit is designed to offer a robust framework for developing practice across the College in relation to the University's social purpose 'to change society through our knowledge and creativity'.